How did you get into poetry?

 I want to be a writer/performer, how do I become one?

 I think it’s important for all artists to take in the work they want to put out.
 If you want to be a writer you read widely and read as a writer.
-You read trying to figure out how the writer created the feeling in you that did.
+You read trying to figure out how the writer created the feeling in you that they did.
 How they create such a precise image.
 How they their work arrived at places that felt both surprising and inevitable.
 If you want to be a performer, you watch as many one-person shows as you can, you watch as many comedians as you can, and you watch poets present in varying styles.
 You study.
 You practice what moves you, you reconfigure what does not work.
 And you make sure that imitation is practice, but that the final product is true to your unique voice and the gifts you’ve been given.

-I read every email that comes my way, and appreciate hearing from everyone who encounters my work.
 Unfortunately due to the high volume of requests and to the demanding timeline of my own work, I wouldn’t be able to provide the highest quality feedback to your work.
 BUT, I think the fact that you know your work needs other eyes is dope.
 Consider finding a critique partner or poetry collective, or someone you trust to read your work.
 Handing off something you worked on can be an intimate experience, so having the voice of someone you trust care for your work is important!

 I would like to perform one of your poems for my speech/debate/team/drama/open mic/ competition.
 Can I have your permission to perform your poem.